 Defining Nanocomposites and Agglomeration

-In the research done by Atif and Inam (2016), one of the reasons that prevent the production of enhanced polymer nanocomposites is that the high-performing polymers are only achieved if the dispersion of the filler is uniform, otherwise, agglomeration will take place.
+In the research done by Atif and Inam (2016), one of the reasons that prevent the production of enhanced polymer nanocomposites is that high-performing polymers are only achieved if the dispersion of the filler is uniform; otherwise, agglomeration will occur.
 The dispersion state of fillers plays a major role in preventing the production of polymer nanocomposites because the Van der Waals forces are in factor and cause agglomeration between MLG and CNTs.
 Additionally, the high thermal conductivity of carbon nanotubes and multilayer graphene produced conductive (electrical and thermal) polymer nanocomposites.
 In the publication by Atif and Inam (2016), past studies identified that nanocomposites of carbon nanotubes and multilayer graphene can be used as a support for the growth of cells and transplant resources for flawed bones of humans.
 The issue needed a solution before including carbon nanotubes and multi-layer graphene polymer nanocomposite in human beings.
-The main factor on which the polymer nanocomposite properties were dependent is the bond strength (interfacial).
-Nanocomposites are manufactured at low temperatures for increasing the level of the configuration of carbon nanotube.
-Nanocomposites were found to have damping capacity at a higher range of temperature as described in the study by Atif and Inam (2016).
+The main factor on which the polymer nanocomposite properties depended is the bond strength (interfacial).
+Nanocomposites are manufactured at low temperatures to increase the configuration of carbon nanotubes.
+Nanocomposites were found to have damping capacity at a higher range of temperatures, as described in the study by Atif and Inam (2016).
 In the research done by Atif and Inam (2016), multi-layer Graphene has the capability of improving the flexural and mechanical properties of nanocomposites.

 Figure 3 Wringkling of multi-layer Graphene: a) typical wrinkling pattern b) magnified view of wrinkles (adapted from Atif and Inam 2016)

-In the publication by Xuyan et al. (2018), when wrinkling occurs in MLG, MLG’s shape is not allowed to be regained as the strain energy stored within MLG is not sufficient.
-If sufficient elastic strain energy is not stored within MLG, irreversible wrinkling occurs which can only be altered through external effects.
+In the publication by Xuyan et al. (2018), when wrinkling occurs in MLG, MLG’s shape is not allowed to be regained as the strain energy stored within MLG is insufficient.
+If sufficient elastic strain energy is not stored within MLG, irreversible wrinkling occurs, which can only be altered through external effects.

 In the research done by Zare (2016), it has been established that the aggregation/agglomeration of nanoparticles occurs in every nanocomposite.
 When nanoparticles are in the process of production or are being incorporated into the polymer, aggregation/agglomeration is formed.
 It has been recognised that Van der Waals forces or chemical bonds play a factor in direct mutual attraction between nanoparticles by causing aggregation/agglomeration.
-Aggregation/agglomeration can be avoided by particle coating using capping agents, separating them by charging the filler surface using electrostatic revulsions, and by the application of a coupling agent or compatibiliser.
-Additionally, if optimal parameters are used in the process of production, aggregates can be broken effectively.
-It has been stated in the research done by Zare (2016) and *Zare (2017), that the aggregation/agglomeration level in nanocomposites can be increased by reducing the filler size and adding non-filler content.
+Aggregation/agglomeration can be avoided by particle coating using capping agents, separating them by charging the filler surface using electrostatic revulsions, and applying a coupling agent or compatibiliser.
+Additionally, if optimal parameters are used in the production process, aggregates can be broken effectively.
+It has been stated in the research done by Zare (2016) and *Zare (2017) that the aggregation/agglomeration level in nanocomposites can be increased by reducing the filler size and adding non-filler content.
 A high concentration of nanofillers in polymer nanocomposites is harmful because the agglomerates produce several defects in the samples that are responsible for worsening the properties of polymer nanocomposites.
 When the nanoparticles are concentrated efficiently in polymer nanocomposites, the size of polymer nanocomposites is reduced through the agglomeration of nanoparticles.

-In the research done by *Calisi et al. (2013) and Atif and Inam (2016), in the process of sonication, high-frequency sound waves are used in agitating the nano-fillers in a solution.
-A Sonication device, as shown in figure 3, is used for sonication processes that are of high energy and uniformly disperse the MLG and CNTs in the polymer matrix.
+In the research done by *Calisi et al. (2013) and Atif and Inam (2016), in the sonication process, high-frequency sound waves are used in agitating the nano-fillers in a solution.
+A Sonication device, as shown in Figure 3, is used for sonication processes that are of high energy and uniformly disperse the MLG and CNTs in the polymer matrix.

 Figure 4 Sonication device (adapted from Atif and Inam 2016)